MartianDreamer/MartianDreamerLerntDeutsch/_posts/2025-05-23-cheatsheet.md

 ## Nominative case

-German uses the nominative case the noun is:
+German uses the nominative case when the noun is:

 * the subject in a sentence.
 * a person or thing doing the action.